 Bunion Removal Surgery Options

 People often say that bunion removal surgery is one of the most painful surgeries.
-It is the reason why so many people choose to delay fixing their bunions up until the pain is hardly bearable, or until they are left with one (or none) pair of shoes that feels comfortable.
+It is the reason so many people delay fixing their bunions up until the pain is hardly bearable, or until it leaves them with one (or none) pair of shoes that feels comfortable.
 However, this doesn’t have to be the case.
 With minimally invasive bunion surgery, you can skip all the unpleasant side effects of bunion removal.

-People that come to Northwest Surgery Center can be typically placed into one of the following categories:
+People that come to Northwest Surgery Center fall into one of the following categories:

-- They suspect they have bunions developing and they want to know what to do and when is the perfect time to fix it
+- They think they have bunions developing and they want to know what to do and when is the perfect time to fix it.

 How Is Minimally Invasive Bunion Surgery Different Than Traditional Surgery?